Brushes

 While pixel brushes can create strokes with lots of intricate details and textures, the final drawing always exists at a fixed resolution.
 Scaling up brush strokes of pixel brushes makes them look blurry or pixelated.

-Vector brushes, on the other hand, create vector shapes as their brush strokes, which remain sharp when viewed at any scale.
-These vector brush strokes are stored in vector layers.
+Vector brushes, on the other hand, create filled or stroked vector shapes as their brush strokes, which remain sharp when viewed at any scale.
+These vector brush strokes are stored in path layers within vector groups.
+Each brush stroke creates a new path layer.

 Vector brush